archie-boorchie/arch-install/README.md

 3.  swap partition (about the same size as RAM),
 4.  home partition (rest of memory).

-Remember to change the partition type of the EFI partition to "EFI" (type 1 in `fdisk`).
+Remember to change the partition type of the EFI partition to "EFI".
 After that, `format` and `mount` the partitions:

 ``` bash
 mkswap /dev/sda3